What music intro is best for your podcast?

 Modern royalty free future bass EDM electronic dance music intro with exciting party feel for positive vlog opener, video outro, ident, audio logo reveal, and commercial business use.

-Short 30 sec news broadcast intro music with modern and engaging feel for corporate announcements, promotional video, and commercial business use.
+Short 30 sec news broadcast royalty free intro music with modern and engaging feel for corporate announcements, promotional video, and commercial business use.

 Dark ambient royalty free 15 second audio logo reveal video intro music with eerie mysterious feel for suspense opener, outro, and commercial business use.